Vigilance and Anti-Corruption Bureau

 Vigilance and Anti-Corruption Bureau, Kerala (VACB) is an agency of Government of Kerala constituted to investigate offences of bribery and corruption falling within the purview of Prevention of Corruption Act, 1988 in the state of Kerala.
 The VACB was established in 1964 and functions under the administrative control of the Vigilance Department of the Government of Kerala.
 The VACB has its headquarters in Thiruvananthapuram, the capital city of Kerala, and has several regional offices across the state.

 As the sole specialized agency in Kerala which investigates corruption offences, the Vigilance & Anti-Corruption Bureau ensures that offenders are brought to justice and it constantly and continuously strives to keep Kerala corruption-free.
-Pinarayi Vijayan is the current Minister for Vigilance.
+Ramesh Chennithala is the current Minister for Vigilance.
 Manoj Abraham IPS is the current Vigilance Director.

+History

+The department is formerly known as Directorate of Vigilance Investigation.

 Organization

 Vigilance Department

 The Vigilance Department functions at the secretariat level and is in charge of organising vigilance administration and creating and monitoring anti-corruption policies.
 The vigilance department supervises the vigilance and anti-corruption bureau and other vigilance units of the Government of Kerala.
 The department is headed politically by the Minister for Vigilance and administratively by the Additional Chief Secretary to Government, a senior IAS Officer.